JChristensen/tinySPI/README.md

 # Arduino tinySPI Library
 http://github.com/JChristensen/tinySPI
 README file
+Jack Christensen
-Jack Christensen Oct 2013
+Oct 2013

+## License
+Arduino tinySPI Library Copyright (C) 2018 Jack Christensen GNU GPL v3.0

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License v3.0 as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/gpl.html>

 ## Description
 *tinySPI* is an Arduino SPI master library for ATtiny microcontrollers that utilizes the USI hardware in the ATtiny MCUs.
-Supported MCUs include ATtiny 44/84, 45/85, 461/861, 2313/4313.
+Supported MCUs include ATtiny24/44/84, 25/45/85, 261/461/861, 2313/4313.

 Because the USI hardware is not as sophisticated as the dedicated SPI hardware in the ATmega MCUs, *tinySPI* is more limited than the [standard Arduino SPI library](http://arduino.cc/en/Reference/SPI) but still has several advantages over software bit-bang approaches.